flashbackzoo/TopShelf-Popover/README.md

 #TopShelf - Popover
-Changes = The Popover plugin for jQuery
+The Popover plugin for jQuery

+##About this Fork
+The premise for this fork is to add some additional transitions :)

 ##Setup
 ###Add the dependencies